Injective metrizability and the duality theory of cubings: Piecewise- Cubings and their Geometry

 \begin{definition} Let $P$ be a discrete poc set.
-Then $\cube{}{P}$ is defined to be the sub-complex of $S(P)$ of all faces {\it not} incident to an incoherent vertex. \end{definition} A few simple examples are as follows. \begin{example}[Dual of a Transverse Poc Set] When the poc set $P$ has no non-trivial nesting relations it is clear that $\cube{}{P}$ coincides with the cube $S(P)$. \end{example} \begin{example}[Dual of a Linear Poc Set] It is not hard to see that $\cube{}{P}$ for a linear poc set $P$ (see Example~\ref{example:linear poc set}) is the extension of $P$ by Dedekind cuts. \end{example} \begin{example}[Dual of a nested Poc Set] It is a more involved computation to verify that the dual of a finite nested Poc Set $P$ is a finite tree.
-Moreover, $P$ is naturally isomorphic to the poc set constructed from this tree as described in example \ref{example:poc set of a tree}.
-This is a particular case of \cite{Dicks_Dunwoody-groups_acting_on_graphs}, II.1.8-10. \end{example} Finally, we give an example we will use later on. \begin{example}[Cartesian Products] Suppose $P$ and $Q$ are discrete poc sets, and let $P\vee Q$ denote the poc set obtained from $P\cup Q$ by identifying $\minP_P$ with $\minP_Q$ (and hence also $\maxP_P$ with $\maxP_Q$).
-Then any proper element of $P$ is transverse to any proper element of $Q$ and it is easily shown that $\cube{}{P\vee Q}$ is naturally isomorphic to $\cube{}{P}\times\cube{}{Q}$. \end{example}
+Then $\cube{}{P}$ is defined to be the sub-complex of $S(P)$ of all faces {\em not} incident on an incoherent vertex.
+Equivalently, it is the cubed sub-complex of $S(P)$ induced by $P^\circ$. \end{definition} A few simple examples are as follows. \begin{example}[Dual of an Orthogonal Poc Set] When the poc set $P$ has no non-trivial nesting relations it is clear that $\cube{}{P}$ coincides with the cube $S(P)$. \end{example} \begin{example}[Dual of a Linear Poc Set] It is not hard to see that $\cube{}{P}$ for a linear poc set $P$ (see Example~\ref{example:linear poc set}) is the extension of $P$ by Dedekind cuts. \end{example} \begin{example}[Dual of a Nested Poc Set] It is a more involved computation to verify that the dual of a finite nested poc set $P$ is a finite tree\footnote{In fact, this case is also a particular case of Dunwoody's tree construction (see~\cite{Dicks_Dunwoody-groups_acting_on_graphs}, Theorem II.1.5), forming a tree from a nested system $E$ of subsets of a set $V$, that is: every $e,f\in E$ satisfy one of $e\subseteq f$, $e^\ast\subseteq f$, $e^\ast\subseteq f^\ast$ or $e\subseteq f^\ast$, where $e^\ast:=U\minus e$.
+If $E$ is contained in an almost-equality class of $\power{U}$ (that is, $e\symplus f$ is finite for all $e,f\in E$), one could think of each $e\in E$ as a directed edge of a tree $T$, where the support of $e$ itself is seen as the set of ``generalized vertices'' lying in the connected component of the head of $e$ in the two-component forest $T-e$.}.
+Moreover, $P$ is naturally isomorphic to the poc set constructed from this tree as described in example \ref{example:poc set of a tree}. \end{example}

+Finally, we give an example we will use later on. \begin{example}[Cartesian Products] Suppose $P$ and $Q$ are discrete poc sets, and let $P\vee Q$ denote the poc set obtained from $P\cup Q$ by identifying $\minP_P$ with $\minP_Q$ (and hence also $\maxP_P$ with $\maxP_Q$).
+Then any proper element of $P$ is transverse to any proper element of $Q$ and it is easily shown that $\cube{}{P\vee Q}$ is naturally isomorphic to $\cube{}{P}\times\cube{}{Q}$ by employing the duals of the inclusion morphisms $P\to P\vee Q$ and $Q\to P\vee Q$ (see Remark~\ref{remark:dual maps}). \end{example}